ahmad2shadab/talentkonnect/README.md

 > “Got a tip?
 Share it—every voice counts.”

-Let’s connect talents to the world—one credit at a time.
+Let’s connect talents to the world—one credit at a time!.